COVID: Germany must protect disabled people in triage cases, court rules | DW | 28.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The issue has become urgent once more as Germany faces a massive new pandemic wave fueled by the omicron variant.
+Germany's highest court has said officials must draw up rules to protect disabled people during pandemic triage situations.
+It's an urgent issue, with Germany facing a huge new COVID wave fueled by the omicron variant.

 Germany's Constitutional Court ruled on Tuesday that lawmakers must set out legally binding criteria to protect people with disabilities and preexisting conditions in pandemic-related triage situations.

-The court said legislators had violated the constitution by not setting out such rules before.
-Germany's consitution, or Basic Law, states that "No person shall be disfavored because of disability."
+The court said legislators had violated the constitution by not previously setting out such rules.
+Germany's constitution, or Basic Law, states that "No person shall be disfavored because of disability."

 The court has been deliberating on the issue since mid-2020.
-It has become urgent once more as Germany faces a massive fourth wave of COVID infections driven by the highly infectious omicron variant.
+It has become an urgent issue once again as Germany faces a massive fourth wave of COVID infections driven by the highly infectious omicron variant.

-The ruling came in response to a complaint by nine people with disabilities and previous illnesses who feared that they could be given up on by doctors under present guidelines if they became ill with COVID-19.
-They called for the state to lay down what selection criteria will be used to determine which patients continue to receive possibly lifesaving treatments if a choice has to be made when an intensive care unit faces too great a demand.
+The ruling came in response to a complaint by nine people with disabilities and previous illnesses who feared that, under present guidelines, doctors could give up on them if they became ill with COVID-19.
+They called for the state to lay down what selection criteria will be used to determine which patients continue to receive possibly lifesaving treatments if a choice has to be made when intensive care units are overwhelmed.

 Previous "clinical and ethical recommendations" for triage were issued by the German intensive care association DIVI along with other medical associations.
 The complainants felt that these recommendations could see them disadvantaged, as the general state of health and existing illnesses of patients were included as selection criteria.